-When use turns into a habit that causes problems, it's addiction or abuse.
+When use turns into a habit that causes problems, it's misuse.

-Some people think addiction is about a lack of willpower — that someone with a drug or alcohol problem simply doesn’t want to get better and could easily quit if they really tried.
+Some people think substance misuse is about a lack of willpower — that someone with a drug or alcohol problem simply doesn’t want to get better and could easily quit if they really tried.
 That couldn’t be further from the truth.
-Addiction is far more complex and less forgiving than many people realize.
+Substance use disorders are far more complex and less forgiving than many people realize.

 "Tweak" author Nic Sheff speaks about how his addiction changed his parents' lives.Close